gerryc89/Trigorilla-Pro/README.md

 - USB Serial communication
 - Buzzer, sw controlled internal led
 - Second Extruder-Hotend DaughterBoard predisposition
-- Mounted in Anycubic Predator, I3 Mega and ecc with 4 inch Touch LCD
+- Mounted in Anycubic Predator, I3 Mega and ecc
+- Custom touch lcd 3.5 inch 320x480 ILI9488 with TSC2046 spi touch controller

 I have recostructed the schematics of this board from my predator, i hope that in some time is possible to implement a custom firmware for this board without